Noble-Lab/ALSO/README.md

 #  Copy test script into "${TMPDIR}"; for example...
 # cp /path/to/2021_kga0_4dn-mouse-cross/bin/test-preprocessing-gangliuw_2022-0411.sh .

-#  Run the test script; infile will ve read from and outfiles will be written
+#  Run the test script; infile will be read from and outfiles will be written
 #+ to "${TMPDIR}"
 bash ./test-preprocessing-gangliuw_2022-0411.sh \
 -u FALSE \